sva-dsi/2018-fall-course/README.md

 * 30% Final Project, completed on conclusion of the course
 * TOTAL: 100%

+Late assignments will be docked 1 letter grade per day until it reaches a "C".
+If the assignment is not submitted it will be given a "0".

 ## Readings

 Readings are assigned to correspond with that week's assignment and class lesson.
 I'll be lecturing outside the readings with some references to them, and your assignments will allude to them too.
 Feel free to read ahead to make certain weeks easier.